1971Merlin/TMON/README.md

 # TMON
 TMON (short for Terminal MONitor) is a complete serial port based monitor for the SC-1 and TEC-1F series of Z-80 computers.
 TMON uses the 'bit banged' serial port that is built into the machine, in conjunction with the SCMON Monitor ROM.

-The program runs without alteration on either platform as it uses the SCMON System Calls library to communicate with the hardware of either machine independently.
+The program runs without alteration on either the Talking Electronics TEC-1F or the Southern Cross SC-1 hardware, as it uses the SCMON System Calls library to communicate with the hardware of either machine.

-Note: This code requires the SCMON Monitor, version 1.8 or higher, available from https://github.com/crsjones/Southern-Cross-Computer-z80/tree/main/SouthernCrossSBC_Monitor
+Note: This code requires the SCMON Monitor, version 1.8 or higher, available from https://github.com/crsjones/Southern-Cross-Computer-z80/tree/main/SouthernCrossSBC_Monitor be sure to use the correct version for your hardware.

 ## Requirements

 - A Southern Cross SC-1 computer, or, a TEC-1F computer
 - The TEC-1F must be set up for 8k addresing; TMON requires roughly 4k of RAM
-- SCMON version 1.8 or newer, compiled for your machine type
+- SCMON version 1.8 or newer
-- Bit-banged serial interface connected to a PC or serial terminal.
+- Bit-banged serial interface connected to a PC or serial terminal
 - The Serial port is configured with the standard SCMON settings - 4800bps,N,8,2 - based on a 4MHz Z-80 clock
 - Terminal Emulation type VT100 is required (most serial terminal programs e.g. PuTTY support VT100 by default)